Beauty Glee

 When you lie dead tired in bed and snuggle up in the evening, you should ask yourself: What am I lying on?
 Maybe cotton sheets?
 Then there is already the first mistake!
 Because cotton absorbs moisture and your hair is automatically drier when you wake up.
 Better: a pillowcase made of silk or satin.
 That’s exactly what it doesn’t do.
 And protects the hair and also the skin!

 Incidentally, when it gets colder again, it is particularly important to wear loose hair with the scarf carefully.
 This is because there is friction between the hair and the textile under and over the scarf.
-You quickly notice it yourself: If you wear a scarf in winter, you have the shortest hair on the underside of your head.
+You quickly notice it yourself: If you wear a scarf and hats in winter, you have the shortest hair on the underside of your head.
 So always ensure you don’t have any hair between your neck and the fabric.
 It’s best if you brush them over it.
-Or even easier: make a bun or a braid!
+Or even easier: make a bun or a braid.

 If you’ve transitioned from dark to light hair, you probably know all too well the damage bleach can do to your hair.